wavemaker/docs/learn/on-premise/extensions/mb-prerequisites.md

 ---
 ---

-You can setup MockingBird on any K8s Platform.
+You can setup MockingBird on any K8s Cluster, but verified on EKS, AKS and GKE.

 :::note
 This document uses words like **VM**, **Nodes**, **Instance** to refer a machine.